marshallshen/blog/_posts/2017-08-11-build-restful-api-microservice-with-go.md

   }
 }
 ```
-Comparing to other testing framework such as [Rspec in Rails](https://github.com/rspec/rspec-rails), testing in go seems less elgant, however, the code seems less magical comparing to other dynmaic laungauge like Ruby.
+Comparing to other testing framework such as [RSpec in Rails](https://github.com/rspec/rspec-rails), testing in Golang seems less elegant.
+However, the code seems less magical comparing to other dynamic languages like Ruby.

 You can find the complete testing code [here](https://github.com/marshallshen/instructions/blob/master/main_test.go).